braceio/tags/README.md

       </body>
     </html>

-The `is` tag is used to adjust the content of a partial based on which page is currently being generated.
+The `is` tag is used to change the content of a partial based on the file that's currently being generated.
 You can use this, for example, to highlight the current page in the nav partial.